benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 ### Don't waste API calls, use mocks

-Say you have a service that makes HTTP to some web API.
+Say you have a service that makes HTTP requests to some web API.

 Unless it's Stripe, which has a test environment, you might want to mock those calls or you will often be hit with rate limits.